NVIDIA Corporation (NVDA) Analysis & Forecast for 2022

 Sponsored

-The stock witnessed a 22.87% gain in the last 1 month and extending the period to 3 months gives it a -10.85%, and is -6.00% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.00% over the week and 4.84% over the month.
+The stock witnessed a 26.16% gain in the last 1 month and extending the period to 3 months gives it a 0.06%, and is 3.78% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.92% over the week and 4.62% over the month.

 NVIDIA Corporation (NVDA) Analyst Forecasts